 Now, that the CentOS PostgreSQL server can talk to CentOS Master, all that needs to be done is to run the base backup from the Centos Slave server, to bring in all the data.

 To do so, first, stop the PostgreSQL service on the CentOS Slave server, then go to the PostgreSQL installation folder /var/lib/pgsql/12/data/ and remove all the files.
-This server is going to be a replica of your master, so the data folder needs to be clean before we start bootstrapping the CentOS Slave to CentOS Master server.
+This server will be a replica of your master, so the data folder needs to be clean before we start bootstrapping the CentOS Slave to CentOS Master server.

 Important: Really make sure you delete the content of the data directory on the Slave server and not on the Master, otherwise you may wipe all your data.